PayU/camelHumps/README.md

 One example is whenever you'd like to seamlessly destructure or access an API request or response that are described in _snake_case_, by using _camelCase_ for having a consistent code

-## Why choosing _camel-humps_ over other similar packages?
+## Why choosing _camelHumps_ over other similar packages?
-Basically camel-humps utilizes NodeJS Proxy class and doesn't deep-clone the original object as other similar packages do.
+Basically camelHumps utilizes NodeJS Proxy class and doesn't deep-clone the original object as other similar packages do.

-Which results in:
+Which results in

-:white_check_mark:
-Quick to initialize

 :white_check_mark:
 No overhead of deep-cloning objects